Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

-# Finance example for Federated Learning in Azure ML
+# Federated cross-geo credit card fraud detection

 **Scenario** - This is a short example where we showcase possibilities of using Azure Machine Learning(AML) for training a model for credit card fraud detection in federating learning fashion.
 The example utilizes multitude of model architectures to demonstrate versatility of the proposed solution on a typical use case for the finance indutry.
 We have simulated a FL scenario by splitting the data into **distinct geo-location**.
 The sample provides a simple implementation  for **preprocessing** on **tabular data**.